frostime/siyuan-dailynote-today/README_en_US.md

 > See changelog in: [CHANGELOG.md](CHANGELOG.md)

+* Do I need this plugin?
+* What can this plugin to

+  * 1. Auto-create daily note for today

+    * 1.1 I have multiple notebooks, which notebook will be used to create notes by default?
+    * 1.2 Blacklist
+  * 2. Left lick the icon, quickly creating/opening today's note.

+    * 2.1 Update with date
+  * 3. Right click the icon, quickly configuration.
+  * 4. Reserve a block

+    * Hot key
+    * 4.1 View scheduled appointments
+    * 4.2 Currently supported date templates
+    * 4.2 Notice
+  * 5. Move blocks into today's daily note
+  * 6. Setting pannel
+* Compatibel function | Add document attribute to past Daily Notes
+* Special Issues | Duplicate DailyNotes
+* FAQ

+  * Q: I don't want to create a diary automatically.
+  * Q: Is the dropdown box used for selecting the default notebook?
+  * Q: How to query all reservation blocks by SQL?
+  * Q: When do I need to "Update" status

 ## Do I need this plugin?

 - This plugin** is mainly for people who use daily note workflow**, so if you're used to making notes in the document tree rather than in your daily notes, then this plugin may not be for you